rchavarria/twitterise/linux-install-notes.md

 TWITTER_ACCESS_SECRET="YOUR_ACCESS_SECRET"
 ```

+### The twitter app must have write permissions

+Do not forget to grant write permissions to your twitter app.

 ## Configure Twitterise params

 You can configure how many twitter users you want to follow at a time, and how many